About Tanuki Prints

 “We take great pride in what we do.”

 The mythological tanuki has many special powers and is considered a potent good luck symbol.
-In folklore, tanukis were shape-shifters whose disproportionately large testicles had magical powers.
+In folklore, tanukis were shape-shifters whose disproportionately large scrotum had magical powers.
 You often see statues of tanuki-san positioned in front of bars.
-He holds an alluring sake gourd while beckoning passersby to join him in a drink.
+He holds an alluring sake gourd while beckoning passersby to come join him for a friendly drink.

 John Amoss, proprietor, is a Professor of Printmaking at the University of North Georgia, USA.
 He has been making woodblocks for over 25 years and has worked as a guest print maker in Tokyo.
 John’s prints have been exhibited in North America, Europe, Asia, and Africa; have won several awards; and are included in permanent collections around the world.

 34&S, LLC. is an Athens, GA-based promotions and marketing company for artists.

 Tanuki Prints lair and workshop